Devon Delights Short Break Sailing Experience:

 Enjoy the seascape and dramatic coastal scenery with interesting rock formations creating rugged limestone cliffs, sandy bays, coastal coves and inlets.
 We sail past St Marys Bay, a popular caravan holiday destination, the dramatic headland of Sharkham Point and then, hidden from view, the National Trust property of Coleton Fishacre, once the home of the Doyle Cart family.

 A ‘Day Mark’ built in 1864 on the eastern side of the estuary helps us identity the River Dart.
 We then pass the Mewstone rock just outside the mouth of the river.
 This is often another spot to see the occasional harbour porpoise, common grey seal as well as cormorants, guillemots, gannets and sea gulls.
-Dependant on the weather this is often our overnight port.
+Dartmouth is a real treasure and Pilgrim is a regular visitor to this remarkable historic port where we always try and stay the night if we can.

-As we raise the anchor and sail on, the famous Slapton Sands stretch for 2 miles ahead.
+As we sail on dwon teh coast, the famous Slapton Sands stretch for 2 miles ahead.
 In 1944 this was the scene of the infamous Exercise Tiger, involving 30,000 troops, a D Day rehearsal that went badly wrong.
 A combination of an attack by German E-boats and miss timed friendly fire resulted in the loss of 946 men.

 Slapton Ley National Nature Reserve sits behind Slapton Sands and is the largest freshwater lake in the South West and home to both native and migrating birds.